 UN ambassador: Others ready to fight Islamic State

-WASHINGTON (AP) — The United States’ ambassador to the United Nations says other nations are pledging support for the fight against Islamic State militants.
+WASHINGTON (AP) — The United States’ ambassador to the United Nations says other nations are pledging support for the fight against Islamic State group militants.

 French forces last week joined combat missions.
 Saudi Arabia has offered to help train moderate anti-Islamic State group fighters.

-Power spoke on Sunday morning news programs as the U.N.
+Power spoke on Sunday morning programs as the U.N.
 General Assembly prepared a week of high-level meetings, many of them about the growing militants’ threat in Iraq and Syria.
 President Barack Obama is heading to New York to lead some sessions.